mohamed255255/Parking-Reservation-System/README.md

 ## 📚 What I Learned in this project

 - **Spring Boot & Core Concepts**
-  - Built REST APIs with layered architecture
-  - Applied **DTOs, validators, and validation annotations** for clean data handling
+  - **DTOs, validators, and validation annotations** for clean data handling and security
-  - Implemented **global exception handling** for consistent error responses
+  - **global exception handling** for consistent error responses
   - Designed a **unified API response structure** for all returned objects
   - Learned and applied **Aspect-Oriented Programming** concepts for cross-cutting concerns(e.g., logging, validation, transaction handling)